Cornell Cottonmouth is an early Luke Cage villain.

 However, the group split over personal differences.
 The projected Fang Gang thus never came to exist.

-(Note that this flashback is seen from Dontrell Hamilton’s PoV.
+(Note that this flashback is seen from Dontrell Hamilton’s point of view.
 So there’s likely some bias.)

 If you’re working by publication time, the gang likely split circa 1960.
 Their inspiration for the “fangs” gimmick may thus have been Atlantean warrior Mako, a super-criminal who also worked with the heroic First Line.